-Deep crustal velocity models produced from the PAMELA-MOZ35 seismic experiment have revealed the presence of a 40 km and 30 km thick crust respectively beneath the southern MCP and offshore NNV (Moulin et al., 2020; Schnürle et al., 2018; Leprêtre et al., 2021).
+Deep crustal velocity models produced from the PAMELA-MOZ35 seismic experiment have revealed the presence of a 40 and 30 km thick crust beneath the southern MCP and offshore NNV, respectively (Moulin et al., 2020; Schnürle et al., 2018; Leprêtre et al., 2021).
 They also show a continuous and mildly deformed volcano-sedimentary cover over these two entities.
-These findings are strong evidence in favor of a continental nature of the MCP/NNV as suggested previously by seismological and magnetic studies (Domingues et al., 2016; Hanyu et al., 2017).
-This work further precises the crustal architecture of the area, delimiting the eastern edge of this continental unit along the LM.
-The presence of an homogeneous basin over a thick continental crust attest of an intra-continental depositional process (Moulin et al., 2020) rather than a rifted margin process (e.g. Cox, 1992; Klausen, 2009; Watkeys, 2002).
-Our tectono-stratigraphic analysis only place an upper bound to the formation of the
+These findings are strong evidence in favor of the continental nature of the MCP/NNV as suggested previously by seismological and magnetic studies (Domingues et al., 2016; Hanyu et al., 2017).
+This work further details the crustal architecture of the area, delimiting the eastern edge of this continental unit along the LM.
+The presence of an homogeneous basin over a thick continental crust attests to an intra-continental depositional process (Moulin et al., 2020) rather than a rifted margin process (e.g., Cox, 1992; Klausen, 2009; Watkeys, 2002).
+Our tectono-stratigraphic analysis only places an upper bound to the formation of the basin in pre-Neocomian.
+So far it has not been dated more precisely despite the fact that its upper volcanic layer was reached by several wells (Flores, 1973).
+We can thus speculate that it formed during the Karoo phase, which affected the entire African continent in late Palaeozoic-early Triassic (Daly et al., 1991).
+However, this would leave large, 30 Myr sedimentary gaps between extrusions of Karoo volcanics, which might compose the roof of the basin, and the deposition of the late Jurassic to Neocomian Red Beds formation and Cretaceous Maputo formation.
+Therefore, another hypothesis is that it formed in the late Jurassic either before or contemporaneously with the formation of the adjacent MB as suggested by (Li et al., 2021).
+The high magmatic content of the basin, as well as evidence of strongly intruded continental crust, suggests that magmatism may have overloaded the crust and created the necessary vertical subsidence (Moulin et al., 2020; Tozer et al., 2017).

-- basin in pre-Neocomian.
-So far it has not been dated more precisely despite that its upper volcanic layer was reached by several wells (Flores, 1973).
-We can thus speculate that it formed during the Karoo phase which affected the entire African continent in late Palaeozoic/early Triassic (Daly et al., 1991).
-However, this would leave a large, 30 My, sedimentary gaps between extrusions of Karoo volcanics, which might compose the roof of the basin, and deposition of late-Jurassic to Neocomien - 475 Red Beds and Cretaceous Maputo formations.
-Therefore, another hypothesis is that it formed in late-Jurassic either before or contemporaneously with the formation of the adjacent MB as suggested by (Li et al., 2021).
-The high magmatic content of the basin as well as evidence of strongly intruded continental crust suggest that magmatism may have overloaded the crust and created the necessary vertical subsidence (Moulin et al., 2020; Tozer et al., 2017). - Our study also emphasizes the eastward prolongation and termination of the volcano-sedimentary basin along the LM where it is strongly deformed by deeply rooted vertical faults.
-At depth, it is also the place where important crustal thinning and segmentation is evidenced (Figure 14).
-Therefore the LM appears naturally as the place where rifting localized to accommodate the opening of the MB rather than over then entire MCP/NNV.
-In previous scenarios based on 'tight' fit kinematic framework in which Antarctica partly overlaps Africa, rifting was either postulated to concentrate along the Lebombo monocline or beneath the MCP/NNV depending whether the area was interpreted as oceanic or a volcanic rifted margin (Cox, 1992; Klausen, 2009; - 485 Leinweber and Jokat, 2012; Mueller and Jokat, 2019; Watkeys, 2002).
+Our study also emphasizes the eastward prolongation and termination of the volcano-sedimentary basin along the LM, where it is strongly deformed by deeply rooted vertical faults.
+At depth, it is also the place where important crustal thinning and segmentation is evidenced (Fig. 15).
+Therefore, the LM appears naturally as the place where rifting is localized to accommodate the opening of the MB rather than over then entire MCP and NNV.
+In previous scenarios based on "tight" fit kinematic framework in which Antarctica partly overlaps Africa, rifting was either postulated to concentrate along the Lebombo monocline or beneath the MCP and NNV depending on whether the area was interpreted as oceanic or as a volcanic rifted margin (Cox, 1992; Klausen, 2009; Leinweber and Jokat, 2012; Mueller and Jokat, 2019; Watkeys, 2002).
 Neither of these hypothesis are supported by these new observations.